John Day (RAF officer): BAE controversy

 Day became a senior military adviser to BAE Systems in 2003.
 The independent watchdog monitoring the movement of officials to companies recommended that he should wait a year before taking up his new BAE job, due to his history as head of RAF Strike Command.
 The committee warned that Day "had been involved with Air Force Board decisions which would have a direct bearing on the MoD's business with BAE".
 Controversially Tony Blair then personally overruled the watchdog, saying that it was "in the national interest" to let Day move to the firm.

 Chinook helicopter crash Board of Inquiry

 In 1995, following the Chinook Helicopter Crash on the Mull of Kintyre, Day was the Reviewing Officer of the Board of Inquiry which had failed to find a cause of the accident.
 Despite a lack of Accident Data Recorder and Cockpit Voice Recorder, Day concluded that pilot error was the cause of the crash and found the pilots guilty of gross negligence.
 Following a subsequent Scottish Fatal Accident Inquiry and House of Commons Public Accounts Committee report, a House of Lords Select Committee was appointed to consider all the circumstances surrounding the crash and unanimously concluded "that the reviewing officers were not justified in finding that negligence on the part of the pilots caused the aircraft to crash".

+Death

+Day died from brain cancer on 9 February 2024, at the age of 76.